Here’s my little rant on EMF. I’ve been wanting to share this for awhile now and just tonight was moved to do so.

 I’ve heard a lot of people mention that have a hard time sleeping, and the first thing I always ask is “Do you sleep with your cell-phone on and near your bed?” and “Do you keep your WIFI on all night?”

-My solution: Put the cellphone at least 18 feet away from where you sleep (or just turn it off) and turn the WIFI off when you are sleeping!
+My solution: Put the cellphone at least 18 feet away from where you sleep (or just turn it off completely or put it into airplane mode) and turn the WIFI off (unplug the power connection to your router) while you are sleeping.

 March 14, 2018 – Connie Lee Marie Fisher